0xC0DEBA5E/cordova-plugin-mufucaca/README.md

 ==========================

 This plugin allows to read the Multifuntional Campus Card from Karlsruhes students from KIT, DH, HsKa and PH.
+It is derived from [phonegap-nfc](https://github.com/chariotsolutions/phonegap-nfc) because the card is a Mifare 1K-Tag, which is not supported by phonegap-nfc.

 Supported Platforms
 -------------------